Production of GeV-scale heavy neutral leptons in 3-body decays. Comparison with the PYTHIA approach: General strategy

-This relation allows us to find a range of parameters $(m_N,\theta_{\alpha})$, when HNL can be detected.
+This relation allows us to find a range of parameters $(m_N,\theta_{\alpha})$, when HNLs can be detected.
 It is a region where $N_{det}\geqslant N_{det}^{thr}$.
-Value $N_{det}^{thr}$ is the threshold value of the detected particles when we can affirm the discovery of HNL.
-It depends on characteristics of the experiment facilities and background level.
+Value $N_{det}^{thr}$ is the threshold number of the detected particles when we can affirm the discovery of HNLs.
+It depends on the characteristics of the experiment facilities and the background level.

-Let us explain the meaning of the constituent factors in the \eqref{Ns0}.
-Factor $N_{BSM}$ is the number of hidden particles produced within all time of the SHiP experiment operation.
-Factor $\epsilon_{tot}$ is product of the following factors $\epsilon_{geom}\cdot Br_{vis} \cdot \epsilon_{det}$, where $\epsilon_{geom}$ is the probability of the produced HNL to move towards the detector, $\epsilon_{det}$ is the probability of detector to register visible particles, $Br_{vis}$ is branching of HNL decay into channels, visible for the detectors.
-Factor $P_{decay}$ is the probability of the produced HNL to decay in the volume of the vacuum tank before the detectors.
+Let us explain the meaning of the constituent factors in \eqref{Ns0}.
+Factor $N_{BSM}$ is the number of hidden particles produced during all the time of the SHiP experiment operation.
+Factor $\epsilon_{tot}$ is the product of the following factors $\epsilon_{geom}\cdot Br_{vis} \cdot \epsilon_{det}$, where $\epsilon_{geom}$ is the probability of a produced HNL to move towards the detector, $\epsilon_{det}$ is the probability of the detector to register visible particles, $Br_{vis}$ is the branching of HNL decay into channels, visible for the detectors.
+Factor $P_{decay}$ is the probability of a produced HNL to decay in the volume of the vacuum tank before the detectors.

-Therefore, for estimation of the correctness of the contribution of the produced in the 3-body decays HNLs (with PYTHIA approach) to the sensitivity region we have to consider only two factors in \eqref{Ns0}, namely $\epsilon_{geom}$ and $P_{decay}$.
+Therefore, to validate the accuracy of the computation with use of the parton level PYTHIA default matrix elements of the contribution of the produced in the 3-body decays HNLs to the sensitivity region we have to consider only two factors in \eqref{Ns0}, namely $\epsilon_{geom}$ and $P_{decay}$.

 The probability for the produced HNLs to move towards the detector ($\epsilon_{geom}$) can be easily found if we know the distribution function of these particles.
-The probability of the HNL to decay inside the vacuum tank before the detector is
+The probability of the HNLs to decay inside the vacuum tank before the detector is

-where $L$ is the distance from the target to the vacuum tank, $\Delta L$ is the length of the vacuum tank, $\gamma$ is the Lorentz factor, $\beta$ is velocity of the particle and $\Gamma$ is the decay width of HNL.
-Thus, $P_{decay}$ depends on the energy distribution function of HNLs, its lifetime, geometry of the experiment, and the coupling constant.
+where $L$ is the distance from the target to the vacuum tank, $\Delta L$ -- the length of the vacuum tank, $\gamma$ is the Lorentz factor, $\beta$ -- the velocity of the particle and $\Gamma$ -- the decay width of HNLs.
+Thus, $P_{decay}$ depends on the energy distribution function of HNLs, HNL's lifetime, geometry of the experiment, and the coupling constant.